Statutory Accident Benefits Schedule (SABS) Ontario

 If there is no available insurance following the crash, you may be eligible to advance a claim for accident benefits to the government's motor vehicle accident claims fund, which gives accident benefit protection for uninsured situations.

-The accident benefits typically associated with SABS Ontario include weekly benefits such as 80% of your net weekly income, a certain dollar amount per week for caregivers and housekeeping and home maintenance benefits, and non-earner benefits.
+The accident benefits typically associated with SABS Ontario include weekly benefits such as 70% of your net weekly income, up to $400 per week for caregivers and housekeeping and home maintenance benefits, and non-earner benefits.

 These all have various time limits that apply, and you will need to schedule a consultation with an Ontario personal injury lawyer to protect you.